Bareflank/hypervisor/docs/Microkernel Syscall Specification.md

 The huge pool provides a method for allocating physically contiguous memory.
 This pool is small and platform-dependent (as in less than a megabyte total).
 It should be noted that some microkernels may choose not to implement bf_mem_op_free_huge which is optional.

-The heap pool provides memory that can only be grown, meaning the memory must always remain virtually contiguous.
-An extension is free to use heap memory or the page pool.
-The only difference between these two pools is the page pool can only allocate a single page at a time and may or may not be fragmented (depends on the implementation).
-The heap pool can allocate memory of any size (must be a multiple of a page) and never fragments.

 Thread-Local Storage (TLS) memory (typically allocated using `thread_local`) provides per-physical processor storage.
 The amount of TLS available to an extension is 1 page per physical processor.